Ozan-Deniz/CPlusPlus-DateTime/README.md

-# CPlusPlus-DateTime
+# DateTime Library: A Header-only Solution for Date and Time in C++

-DateTime is an easy to use, header only library.
+DateTime is an easy to use, header only library for handling Date and Time.

-It has 3 main component.
-DateTime class, TimePoint and TimeSpan.
+It consists of three main components: DateTime class, TimePoint struct and TimeSpan struct.

-Days start from Monday, instead of Sunday which is what std::chrono starts the week with.
+Days start from Monday, providing a deviation from the standard Sunday start used in std::chrono.

 The code is written targeting a balance between ease of use and performance.